kubernetes/ingress-nginx/controllers/nginx/README.md

 Check the [example](examples/tls/README.md)

+### Server-side HTTPS enforcement

+By default the controller redirects (301) to HTTPS if TLS is enabled for that ingress .
+If you want to disable that behaviour globally, you can use `ssl-redirect: "false"` in the NGINX config map.

+To configure this feature for specfic ingress resources, you can use the `ingress.kubernetes.io/ssl-redirect: "false"` annotation in theparticular resource.

 ### HTTP Strict Transport Security

 HTTP Strict Transport Security (HSTS) is an opt-in security enhancement specified through the use of a special response header.
 Once a supported browser receives this header that browser will prevent any communications from being sent over HTTP to the specified domain and will instead send all communications over HTTPS.

 By default the controller redirects (301) to HTTPS if there is a TLS Ingress rule.

-To disable this behavior use `hsts=false` in the NGINX ConfigMap.
+To disable this behavior use `hsts=false` in the NGINX config map.

-#### Optimizing TLS Time To First Byte (TTTFB)

-NGINX provides the configuration option [ssl_buffer_size](http://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_buffer_size) to allow the optimization of the TLS record size.
-This improves the [Time To First Byte](https://www.igvita.com/2013/12/16/optimizing-nginx-tls-time-to-first-byte/) (TTTFB).
-The default value in the Ingress controller is `4k` (nginx default is `16k`);

-### Server-side HTTPS enforcement through redirect

-By default the controller redirects (301) to HTTPS if TLS is enabled for that ingress .
-If you want to disable that behaviour globally, you can use `ssl-redirect: "false"` in the NGINX ConfigMap.

-To configure this feature for specfic ingress resources, you can use the `ingress.kubernetes.io/ssl-redirect: "false"` annotation in theparticular resource.

-## Proxy Protocol

-If you are using a L4 proxy to forward the traffic to the NGINX pods and terminate HTTP/HTTPS there, you will lose the remote endpoint's IP addresses.
-To prevent this you could use the [Proxy Protocol](http://www.haproxy.org/download/1.5/doc/proxy-protocol.txt) for forwarding traffic, this will send the connection details before forwarding the acutal TCP connection itself.

-Amongst others [ELBs in AWS](http://docs.aws.amazon.com/ElasticLoadBalancing/latest/DeveloperGuide/enable-proxy-protocol.html) and [HAProxy](http://www.haproxy.org/) support Proxy Protocol.

-Please check the [proxy-protocol](examples/proxy-protocol/) example

 ## Exposing TCP services

 Ingress does not support TCP services (yet).
-For this reason this Ingress controller uses a ConfigMap where the key is the external port to use and the value is
-`<namespace/service name>:<service port>`
+For this reason this Ingress controller uses the flag `--tcp-services-configmap` to point to an existing config map where the key is the external port to use and the value is `<namespace/service name>:<service port>`
 It is possible to use a number or the name of the port.

 The next example shows how to expose the service `example-go` running in the namespace `default` in the port `8080` using the port `9000`